 Vegetable or yogurt-based Indian dishes – watch out for filled naan bread (e.g. garlic) and ghee, cream or butter-based sauces

-Japanese and sushi – traditionally a healthy choice.
+Japanese, including sushi – traditionally most Japanese dishes are a healthy choice.
 Opt for brown rice (if available) with plenty of vegetables.
-Oily fish, such as salmon and mackerel, sashimi provides omega-3 which helps support healthy brains and hearts.
+Oily fish, such as salmon and mackerel, sashimi or sushi provides omega-3 which helps support healthy brains and hearts.
 Fried dishes, such as tempura and katsu, will be higher in energy.
 Also watch for sodium, as soy sauce packs a punch!

 Sandwich or filled roll with lots of salad on wholegrain bread.
 Remember to hold the butter and instead opt for healthy fats, such as avocado, mayo, hummus, or nut butters.